mainhoang/Bamazon/README.md

 # CLI-get

 CLI + Target = CLI-get!
 Get it?
 NVM.
 This is a command line store.
+I use an NPM package to prompt the customer what & how they would to buy.
+The app checks the database to make sure that the order is capable of being fulfilled, updates the database, & returns your invoice.

 <img width="631" alt="screenshot-1" src="https://cloud.githubusercontent.com/assets/12633694/25305982/ba347cd2-2739-11e7-8915-a88bc3737f09.png">